jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-metrics.md

     - [Line convergence](#line-convergence)
 - [More Ideas](#more-ideas)

-### Diagram Metrics in Experiment 3.0
+### Diagram Metrics

-*This text was written in the context of efforts to program experiment 3.0.*

 The diagrams of Encircle are to be drawn out automatically.
-If they weren’t, this would decrease the usability of the language.
-These diagram metrics as they are called might be functionally described first not being burdened by any mathematical implications, and after that the math to do so might be designed.
+If they weren’t, this may decrease the usability of the language.
+These 'diagram metrics', as they are called here, might be functionally described first not being burdened by any mathematical implications, and after that the math to do so might be designed.

 There are several elements to the diagram metrics.
 Some of them are considered more essential than others.
-A new version of Encircle is currently being implemented and only the essential diagram metrics concepts might be implemented at first.

 The concepts are put more or less in order of priority.